ADELE POYNTER MEMORIAL AWARD

 A call for applications for the Adele Poynter Memorial Award will take place in the Spring of each year.

-Those wishing to apply in 2018 can anticipate the application period opening in February 2018.
+Those wishing to apply for 2018 can download the Application Form here.